Welding Training Series:

-1) Remove the oxides on the surface of solder and base metal;
+1) Remove the oxide layers from the surface of the solder and base metal.

-2) Improve the wettability of liquid solder to weldments;
+2) Enhance the ability of the liquid solder to wet the weldments.

-3) Protect the weldment and liquid solder from oxidation during brazing.
+3) Prevent the weldment and liquid solder from being oxidized during the brazing process.

 3. Requirements for flux

-1) Have sufficient ability to remove oxides on the surface of base metal and filler metal;
+1) Ensure that there is enough capability to eliminate oxides from the surface of the base metal and filler metal.

-2) The melting point and minimum active temperature of the brazing flux shall be lower than the melting point of the brazing filler metal;
+2) The brazing flux’s melting point and minimum active temperature should be lower than the melting point of the brazing filler metal.

-4) The volatiles of the flux shall be non-toxic;
+4) The volatiles in the flux should be non-toxic.

-5) The corrosion of the flux and its residue to the solder and base metal shall be small and easy to remove.
+5) The flux and its residue should have minimal corrosion to the solder and base metal and should be easily removable.

 4. Classification of flux

-The soldering flux used for brazing below 450 ℃, which can be divided into inorganic soft soldering flux and organic soft soldering flux.
+The soldering flux used for brazing at temperatures below 450 ℃ can be divided into two types: inorganic and organic.

 a.
-Inorganic soft solder (corrosive soft solder) – The component is inorganic salt and inorganic acid, which has strong chemical activity and good thermal stability, and can significantly promote the wetting of liquid solder to the base metal, but the residue of this solder has a strong corrosion effect.
+Inorganic Soft Solder (Corrosive Soft Solder) – It is composed of inorganic salts and acids and has strong chemical activity and thermal stability.
+This type of solder promotes the wetting of liquid solder to the base metal effectively, but its residue has a strong corrosive effect.

-The flux used for brazing above 450 ℃ has high viscosity and high activity temperature.
+The flux used for brazing at temperatures above 450 ℃ has a high viscosity and requires high temperature activation.

-It must be used above 800 ℃, and the flux residue is difficult to remove.
+It must be used at temperatures above 800 ℃, and its residue is difficult to remove.

-Adding fluoride and chloride of alkali metal and alkaline earth metal in boride can improve the wettability of borax and boric acid brazing fluxes, improve the ability to remove oxides, and reduce the melting temperature and active temperature of brazing fluxes.
+Common brazing fluxes include borax, boric acid, and their mixtures.
+Adding fluoride and chloride of alkali and alkaline earth metals to borides can improve the wettability of borax and boric acid brazing fluxes, enhance oxide removal, and lower the melting and activation temperature of the brazing fluxes.

-Welding gas mainly refers to the protective gas used in gas shielded welding (CO2 gas shielded welding, inert gas shielded welding) and the gas used in gas welding and cutting.
+Welding gas primarily refers to the protective gas utilized in gas shielded welding processes, such as CO2 gas shielded welding and inert gas shielded welding, as well as the gas used in gas welding and cutting.

-When welding, the shielding gas is not only the protective medium of the welding area, but also the gas medium for generating the arc;
+When welding, the shielding gas serves not only as a protective medium for the welding area, but also as the gas medium that generates the arc.

 1. Common shielding gas